vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 <p><img src="qTheoryClassesEn.png" alt="" /></p>
 Figure 5.
 The Class diagram

+### Description of a computational semantics
+The objects of daughters of Component class interact  according Producer-Consumer pattern [1].
+There are ten concurrent threads in total.

+### Description of an application domain semantics
-Tree Root class is model of environment, in our case it is a office.
+The TreeRoot class is model of environment, in our case it is a office.
 SimpleNode class is G/G/1 queueing system.
 MiddleNode and TopNode classes are levels of decomposition of system.
 These classes used to assemble the queueing system from Fig.4.
 This communication diagram is depicted in Fig.6
 <p><img src="qtheoryObjectsEn.png" alt="" /></p>